Steady-State Convergence of the Continuous-Time Routing System with General Distributions in Heavy Traffic: Main Results

-To prove Theorem \ref{thm: main result}, we establish the SSC and weak convergence of the scaled average queue length as follows.
-To establish SSC, we will show that the queue lengths concentrate along the vector $e\equiv (1,\ldots,1)$.
-We denote the components of the vector $z$ parallel and perpendicular to the vector $e$ by
+To prove Theorem \ref{thm: main result}, we first establish SSC and weak convergence of the scaled average queue length as follows.
+To establish SSC, we show that the queue lengths concentrate along the vector $e\equiv (1,\ldots,1)$.
+We denote the components of the vector $z$ that are parallel and perpendicular to the vector $e$ by